link-drughub-market/link-drughub-market/README.md

-Update: link is up and running
+Update: url is up and running again